 Store leftover blackberry blueberry chia pudding in the refrigerator for 3–4 days—ideal for meal prep.

-Why You’ll Love This Pudding
+Why You’ll Love This Blackberry Blueberry Chia Pudding Recipe

 - Quick and easy to prepare